 The Santoros say the decision to tear down the cottage was the most difficult they had to make, but they made sure it wouldn’t be forgotten: bricks from the cottage were salvaged and used in the fireplace on the lower level.
 And now, a photo album documenting the construction, from the trucks of timber and panels arriving at the site over steep and narrow roads, to the completion of the frame, has established this home’s legacy.
 All settled into the home now, in love with its openness, the warmth of the wood, and the beautiful lake views from every room, Tom and Carol say they definitely made the right choice.

-It isn’t often that a client comes to us with a plan from an architect which was not originally designed as a timber frame home, but Riverbend’s design group has the experience to make it work.
+It isn’t often that a client comes to us with a plan from an architect which was not originally designed as a timber frame home, but Riverbend’s design group has the experience to work with your plans.
 In the case of Tom and Carol’s home, Riverbend was able to take the layout and style conceived by Diels and create a timber frame and SIP structure to support the home.
 Not only was the frame structurally sound, but attention was paid to the design details of the frame to create a space that evoked the natural wood feeling the couple were looking for.

 View more photos in the gallery: Blind Lake Home Residence